percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

     To prevent any issues, make sure to recreate your backups once you've configured the cluster.

-- **Dashboard data**: If labels are used extensively in dashboard configurations, editing labels may require updating existing dashboards to ensure they correctly reference the new labels.

-     Edited labels do not affect the existing time-series(metrics).
+- **Dashboard data**: Edited labels do not affect the existing time-series(metrics).
 It will only affect the new time-series(metrics).

 ### Nodes tab